brimdata/zed/docs/commands/zed.md

 ```
 zed manage [options]
 ```
-Maintenance tasks are performed on a lake with the `manage` command.
+The `manage` command performs maintenance tasks on a lake.

 Currently the only supported task is _compaction_, which reduces fragmentation by reading data objects in a pool and writing them back globally sorted and